renpy/renpy/sphinx/source/keymap.rst

     Matches if the Alt key is pressed.
 Keysyms without this prefix match when the Alt key is not pressed. meta
-    Matches if the meta, Command, or Windows key is pressed.
+    Matches if the Meta, Command, or Windows key is pressed.
 Keysyms without this prefix match when the meta key is not pressed. ctrl
     Matches if the Ctrl key is pressed.
 Keysyms without this prefix match when the Ctrl key is not pressed.
 (Ctrl is not very useful, as it usually triggers skipping.) osctrl
-    This is alt on the Macintosh, and ctrl elsewhere. shift
+    This is Alt on the Macintosh, and Ctrl elsewhere. anymod
+    Matches regardless of the state of the Alt, Meta, or Ctrl keys. shift
     Matches when the Shift key is pressed. noshift